codeministry/toogle-to-jira/README.md

 Max,max@musterman.com,the client,your project,,STC-198 The task description,No,2021-04-07,09:25:02,2021-04-07,10:00:07,00:35:05,,
 ```

-4. Set `toggl-to-jira.settings.active: false` in `application.yml` - So you can make a "Dry Run" first and to test the output of your data without pushing them immediately to Jira.
+4. Set `toggl-to-jira.settings.active: false` in `application.yml` - So you can start a "dry run" first and test the output of your data without pushing them immediately to Jira.

 5. If everything is ok set `toggl-to-jira.settings.active: true` and start the application.
 It will automatically start a `CommandLineRunner` and process the data.